ci-compass/cicf/week07-architecture-and-archives/README.md

     https://orcid.org/0000-0002-1825-0097

 This is (should be?) the only fictional person with an ORCID record.
-THe page displays his name and some information about him.
+The page displays his name and some information about him.

-Lets look at this under the hood.
+Let's look at this under the hood.
 Make a new browser tab and go to this website:

     https://base64.guru/tools/http-request-online